letsencrypt/cp-cps/CP.md

 * Baseline Requirements
   * A document published by the CAB Forum which outlines minimum requirements for publicly trusted Certificate Authorities.
 * CAB Forum
-  * Certificate Authority / Browser Forum, a group a CAs and browsers which come together to discuss technical and policy issues related to PKI systems. (https://cabforum.org/)
+  * Certificate Authority / Browser Forum, a group of CAs and browsers which come together to discuss technical and policy issues related to PKI systems. (https://cabforum.org/)
 * Certificate Problem Report
   * Complaint of suspected Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates.
 * Certificate Repository